Max9414/BarkingWay/README.md

 ![Responsive Image]()

+## Website updated features

+Implementing the research and filter has been easier than expected.\
+Implementing a filter to show only the events of today and future has been harder.
+The main issue has been understanding the logic.
+I've already worked with logic through models and views, but my habit still goes to the html page rather than to the db itself.
+After failing many times trying to implement logic in the html and realising I could just implement the same logic in the db itself, the solution has been pretty fast to find.\
+The last implementantion, the checker to see if someone joined already the event or not, is being really problematic.
+I've added correctly the logic to save user and event, the db updates correctly, but I can't seem to do the last part of logic to show the currect button.
+Even though when troubleshooting I receive the correct user and event value, I can't seem to make the logic work.

 ## STRATEGY

 Thinking about this project's features have been kinda hard.
 As the target audience has a big range of age, deciding what to do hasn't been easy.
 Most feature, though, have been mostly thought for people between 18 and 45 yo